GiveMeSomething/unmedium-core/README.md

 ## Description

-- Read Medium articles from Google Cache with a click!
+- Read (any?) articles from Google Cache with a click!
-- No more "member-only story" paywall
+- No more "member-only story" paywall from Medium
 - Also check out [unmedium](https://github.com/GiveMeSomething/unmedium) for a full version with a web reader

 ## How to use